FennecOmega/IM2FinalProject/README.md

     # starts and runs the frontend
     npm run dev

+To run the backend, you need to setup the SQL server.
+The SQL file is located in bananadb.sql

+First start the Apache and MySQL servers on XAMPP (image)
+Then, create a database in http://localhost/phpmyadmin named bananadb.

+Import the bananadb.sql file into the newly created database.

-To run the backend, change your directory to the server folder and run index.js using node
+Then, go to the server folder directory and run index.js using node

     # changes directory to server
     cd server